 SDA-1.
-SDA 1 identifies the County's primary growth areas where new development is likely and reasonable to occur within the next 10 years.
+SDA 1 identifies the County's primary growth areas where new development is likely and reasonable to occur within the next twenty (20) years.
 Infrastructure is planned, budgeted or reasonably available.
 New infrastructure may be installed provided that there is required participation by new development to fund.
 These primary growth areas are the primary location targeted for new growth.
 Adequate facilities and services will be required for any development in SDA-1, including approved public or private water and wastewater systems, urban road improvements, and urban service levels for public safety, fire and emergency medical assistance.
 Service providers should plan and construct facilities in these areas to meet the needs of development at these urban intensities.

 SDA-2.
-In SDA 2 areas, new development is likely and reasonable to occur over the next 10 to 20 years and in some cases, as infill within existing communities within the next 10 years.
+In SDA 2 areas, new development is likely and reasonable to occur over the next 20 plus years and in some cases, as infill within existing communities.
 Infrastructure may not be currently available, but may be included for future funding through the proposed Capital Improvement Plan.
 Infrastructure may be reasonably available (it may be close, in time or location) and funding alternatives may be identified, but participation by new development would be required.
-These secondary growth areas are not expected to develop at urban intensities until public or private facilities, primarily water, sewer and improved roads, are installed, which is not intended to occur until years 10 to 20 of the SGMP planning term, although infrastructure may be provided to serve existing developed areas and infill areas within the initial 10-year period, including necessary infrastructure warranted by public health and safety concerns.
+These secondary growth areas are not expected to develop at urban intensities until public or private facilities, primarily water, sewer and improved roads, are installed, which is not intended to occur until after year 20 of the SGMP planning term, although infrastructure may be provided to serve existing developed areas and infill areas including necessary infrastructure warranted by public health and safety concerns.